Travel mode

 Key points

-• The New Zealand Household Travel Survey showed that over four-fifths (83%) of all trips were by car, 62% as drivers and the remaining 21% as passengers.
+• The New Zealand Household Travel Survey showed that over four-fifths (83%) of all trips were by car, 62% by drivers and the remaining 21% as passengers.

 • Being a pedestrian was the next most common trip mode, with 12% of all trips.